WilRBonilla/Pubhub100/README.md

 as well.
 A user should also be able to search for books using a given tag.

+To make it work, we need to have a web server and a database established.
+I used JBoss tools for the server and posgreSQL for a database.

 I created a system of tags so that a user can see all tags currently in the database as well as access a list of books containing a given tag.
 An author will be